 Across 37 career games (27 starts), Simpson racked up 164 tackles (22.5 for loss), 12.5 sacks, five pass breakups, and three forced fumbles — it’s safe to say he lived up to his lofty billing.

 Before we continue, let’s make one thing clear: Simpson is not Isaiah Simmons.
 Sure, they are both uber-athletic “linebackers” that play a versatile role, but they do so differently.
 Simmons was a jumbo-sized safety (6’4″, 240 pounds) asked to drop into the box, while Simpson is a true linebacker with the athleticism to play in space.

 The comparisons will persist, especially as the 2023 NFL Draft draws near.
 After all, Simmons went in the top 10 and has struggled to find a footing with the Arizona Cardinals.
-If Simmons struggles again, teams will be wary of making the same mistake.
-But I’m here to tell you why Simpson has a clearer path to NFL productivity and is a surefire first-round pick.
+But I’m here to tell you why Simpson has a clearer path to NFL productivity and could find himself in the first round.

 Simpson can pressure QBs off blitzes or as a true edge rusher, take on blocks in run defense, and blanket pass catchers in coverage.
 As a pass rusher, Simpson is fluid and natural.
-He wins with length, an explosive first step, and the flexibility to flatten/turn corners to the quarterback.
-Although he can occasionally win one-on-one matchups on the edge, he is best utilized on stunts/blitzes, bulldozing unsuspecting blockers.
+He wins with an explosive first step and the flexibility to flatten and turn corners to the quarterback.
+Although he can occasionally win one-on-one matchups on the edge, he is best utilized on stunts and blitzes, bulldozing unsuspecting blockers.